saturnlighting/literature-review/README.md

 affect disproportionately women, the elderly, and disadvantaged groups.
 Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting.
-Method: We used a hybrid systematic and snowballing search strategy.
-77 studies on several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology were reviewed.
+Method: We used a hybrid systematic and snowballing method.
+TBC studies on several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology were reviewed.
 Results: The literature suggests that… Gaps in the literature